Kalif Raymond Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 - Raymond has averaged nine receiving yards per game in his two career matchups against the Packers, 17.5 fewer than his over/under for Sunday's game.

-- The Packers have the NFL's 11th-ranked pass defense this season, giving up 231.8 yards per game through the air.
+- The 231.8 yards per game the Packers are giving up through the air makes them the NFL's 11th-ranked pass defense.

-- The Packers have allowed 28 touchdowns through the air (1.8 per game).
+- The Packers have given up 28 touchdowns through the air (1.8 per game).
 They are 24th in the NFL in that category.

 Recent Performances

-- Raymond did not have a catch in last week's game versus the Seahawks.
+- Raymond did not record a catch in last week's game versus the Seahawks.

-- Raymond has grabbed five passes (eight targets) for 32 yards (10.7 per game) during his last three games.
+- Raymond has also chipped in with 32 yards on five grabs over his last three games.
+He was targeted eight times and put up 10.7 receiving yards per game.

 Raymond's Detroit Teammates